 ABOUT THE EXHIBITION

-A publication documents the exhibition and provides scholarship on Overton’s oeuvre with a focus on her outdoor works with essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement, New Museum; Kari Cwynar, Curator, Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History, Columbia University; and Jess Wilcox, Director of Exhibitions, Socrates Sculpture Park.
-The catalogue will be released in fall 2018 and will be available for purchase through Socrates’ website.
+Socrates published a catalogue documenting the exhibition and providing new scholarship on Overton’s oeuvre with a focus on her outdoor works.
+The catalogue includes scholarly essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement at the New Museum; Kari Cwynar, Curator at the Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History at Columbia University; and Jess Wilcox, Director of Exhibitions at Socrates Sculpture Park.
+Purchase Catalogue

 The publication is made possible by the Henry Luce Foundation.